For a PDF version of our insight on investment funds in the Cayman Islands, please click here.

 Many of the world’s leading banks have a presence in the Cayman Islands and all the leading accountancy firms are represented as well.
 Investors and asset managers doing business in the Cayman Islands also benefit from top quality professional service providers (legal counsels, fund administrators, trust companies, company managers, etc.) with extensive experience.

 Today, the Cayman Islands is one of the world’s leading offshore jurisdictions and is particularly renowned for the establishment of investment funds.
-Cayman Islands entities are customarily used for transactions of all types, including equity, debt, insurance and capital markets transactions, in mergers and acquisitions and in joint ventures.
+Cayman Islands entities are customarily used for transactions of all types, including equity, debt, insurance, capital markets transactions, mergers and acquisitions and joint ventures.